 The Vespa Elettrica costs a staggering $7,949 but has those signature Vespa aesthetics, plus 62 miles (99km) of range and 147.5 pound-feet of torque, which is more aggressive than many motorcycles.
 It tops out at 45mph (72kph), and has a gorgeous dash display that connects to your phone via Bluetooth.

-With a 20mph (32kph) top speed. the Segway eMoped C80 can’t ride in traffic, but it’s also much cheaper than an Elettrica at $2,500.
+With a 20mph (32kph) top speed. the Segway eMoped C80 can’t ride in traffic most of the time, but it’s also much cheaper than an Elettrica at $2,000.
 Segway even includes bike pedals, technically making it an e-bike, though the truth is that police and bystanders are going to give you dirty looks if you ride anywhere but the street.
 The main attractions — aside from price — are a decent 47- to 52.8-mile (76- to 85km) range, and some very smart security.
 The scooter automatically locks when you step away, and you need a phone or NFC card to unlock it in the first place, much like a Tesla.
 If someone tries to steal it, there’s a built-in alarm and GPS locator.

 Ultra-portable scooter picks

 The Uscooters GT Sport ($1,099) looks like a rental scooter, but packs a considerable punch, hitting speeds up to 28mph (45kph) and a range up to 31 miles (50km).
 It includes regenerative and rear-drum braking, and it’s one of the cheapest scooters you can get with a mobile app for functions like locking.
 Crucially the GT is lightweight and equipped with airless tires, making it one of the most convenient models for people who don’t have stringent range or weather requirements.